dashingsoft/pyarmor/docs/topic/bccmode.rst

 .. code-block:: python

     >>> raise
-    RuntimeError: No active exception to reraise
+    RuntimeError: No active exception to re-raise

     # In BCC mode
     >>> raise